 To bring the best out of them, you will need a 40-50mm which is ideal for handling low-end frequencies.

 With that being said, and above, Driver is not everything there are other things you need to consider.

 Another crucial thing would be noise cancellation.
 For example, an open-back design lends itself to a more natural sound, but they expose themselves to background noise.

 Unless you live in a really quiet environment, you will be fine.
-Closed-back headphones are the way to go for passive noise isolation, they are the opposite of open-back – blocking out the environment so you can focus on your DJ’ing more.
+Over ear and Closed-back headphones are the way to go for passive noise isolation, they are the opposite of open-back – blocking out the environment so you can focus on your DJ’ing more.